jvink10/resume-website/README.md

 - Add email and message functionality on contact page
 - Add contact page content
 - Add invoicing for clients, likely on contact page
-- Give indication that myxos and musings can be clicked or hovered
+- Re-add about page background and interests

 ## Fix
-- Photo sphere resizing below 512px
+- About page images being difficult to see

 ## Task
 - Improve SEO